brttwytt/CS207TermProject/README.md

 [pic4]: https://github.com/brttwytt/CS207TermProject/blob/master/img/breadboard.png "Logo Title Text 2"

+Design:

 In order to achieve the white marble finish on the inside of the lampshade, melt a white candle in the microwave for several minutes or until it is completely melted.
 Then transfer the melted wax into the lampshade and swirl it around until it hardens, and coats the inside evenly.
 Wait for a few hours for the wax to solidify and cool down.

+![alt text][pic5]

+[pic5]: https://github.com/brttwytt/CS207TermProject/blob/master/img/materials.jpg "Logo Title Text 2"

 I designed my lamp to look like a smiley face, but new users can use clay to design their lamp however they would like.
 However, it is important to coat the clay designs with clear glue in order to harden them so they do not fall off the lampshade.
+I used a paintbrush to apply the glue, but this is not required.

 Once the lampshade is finished, it should be able to slide on top of the RGB LED.
 The lamp build is now complete.